Employment Opportunities

 Candidtaes must have Special Education Certification, a complete packet online with PAEducator, and apply specifically to PAEducator.net posting.
 All candidates will be selected from the PAEducation Applicant pool unless advertised otherwise.
 If you have any questions on the posting, please contact Kevin Bringe, Director of Human Resources, at kbringe@gatewayk12.org or 412-373-5711.

-- Experience in general office and clerical work; working knowledge of office programs, policies, and operations preferred
+- Working knowledge of office programs, polices, and operations preferred

 - Ability to work independently and be self-motivated